Session 2 - Module A: Advanced LangChain Patterns¶

 )

-Each agent type gets a tailored system message that defines its specific responsibilities and approach to problem-solving.
+Each agent type gets a tailored system message that defines its specific responsibilities and approach to data problem-solving with focus on analytical rigor.

-"""Create agent specialized in synthesizing information and creating reports"""
+"""Create agent specialized in ML pipeline management and model operations"""

 ]